Use this function to calculate the yield to maturity (YTM) of a bond.

-- the redemption must be greater than zero; and
+- The redemption must be greater than zero.

 This example shows a YIELD calculation that specifies a basis.

 In this example the yield is calculated without specifying a basis.
-As a result, this defaults to US 30/360.
+As a result, the basis defaults to US 30/360.

 |0.1627 or 16.3%|